Discontinue a unit

 Other discontinuations

-All other discontinuations from a unit will result in financial liability and the result will count towards your WAM and academic progression.
+All other discontinuations from a unit will result in financial liability and the result will count towards your WAM and progression.
 Your transcript will show either an Absent Fail (AF) or Fail (FA) result.
-We recommend you get advice from one our caseworkers in these circumstances.
+We recommend you get advice from one of our caseworkers in these circumstances.
 Contact us for help.

 More information